 If a student is dismissed from the Institute, the Refund Policy applies and becomes effective on the date the student is dismissed.
+Students will be Administratively Withdrawn if they miss 3 consecutive weeks of class regardless of the reason.

 Student Rights